 Look no further.
-If you want to make money while you sleep—well, after you put in that initial upfront investment, of course—keep reading.
+This article covers 11 different ways to make passive income—after you put an initial upfront investment, of course.

 1. Invest in crowdfunded real estate

-Today, you can at least get a piece of the action thanks to a “real estate investment trust” (REIT).
+However, it’s possible to at least get a piece of the action thanks to real estate investment trust (REIT).

 The cherry on the sundae is that you have zero landlord duties.

-How much money will you need to invest to get started?
+How much money will you need to invest in the beginning?
 At least $500.

 You may be worried about strangers staying in your home, especially if you’re not there, but don’t be.
 Airbnb offers up to $1 million in insurance, if something happens.

-Before you get started, check out its website, and search for similar rentals in your neighborhood, and then set your price based on what you find.
+Before you get started, check out a few of those potential sites, and search for similar rentals in your neighborhood, and then set your price based on what you find.

 4. Invest in dividend-paying stocks